mcbal/deep-implicit-attention/README.md

 ## Deep Implicit Attention

-_The return of the Boltzmann machine_

 ---

 Experimental implementation of deep implicit attention in PyTorch.

-**Key idea:** Use deep equilibrium networks to implicitly solve a set of self-consistent mean-field equations of a random Ising model: attention as a collective response 🤗.
+**Summary:** Using deep equilibrium networks to implicitly solve a set of self-consistent mean-field equations of a random Ising model implements attention as a collective response 🤗 and provides insight into the transformer architecture, connecting it to mean-field theory, message-passing algorithms, and Boltzmann machines.

-**Blog post (in preparation):** <a href="https://mcbal.github.io/">Deep Implicit Attention: A Mean-Field Theory Perspective on Attention Mechanisms</a>
+**Blog post: Deep Implicit Attention: A Mean-Field Theory Perspective on Attention Mechanisms (in preparation)**

+## To-do

+### Modules
+- [x] Add a `GeneralizedIsingGaussianAdaTAP` module implementing the adaptive TAP mean-field equations for an Ising-like vector model with standard multivariate Gaussian priors over spins
+- [ ] Make the parameters of the multivariate Gaussian priors in `GeneralizedIsingGaussianAdaTAP` trainable
+- [ ] Add the analytical expression of the appropriate adaptive TAP Gibbs free energy for `GeneralizedIsingGaussianAdaTAP` so it can be used as a stand-alone loss function for the system
+- [ ] Add a pedagogical `VanillaSoftmaxAttention` module which reproduces vanilla softmax attention, i.e. implementing coupling weights between spins which depend solely on linear transformations of the external sources (queries/keys) and replacing the self-correction term with a parametrized position-wise feed-forward network

+### Models
+- [ ] Add a `DeepImplicitAttentionTransformer` model
+- [ ] Add a `DeepImplicitAttentionViT` model
+- [ ] Add a `DeepImplicitAttentionAgent` model

+### Miscellaneous
+- [ ] Add additional fixed-point / root solvers (e.g. Broyden)
+- [ ] Add examples (MNIST, sequence tasks, ...)

 ## Setup